montastic/montastic-api-doc/README.md

 ## About Montastic API

 Montastic API is simplistic and very easy to use.
 Montastic API allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Montastic service.
-The communication is done by using `RESTful` `HTTPS` requests and `XML` responses.
+The communication is done by using `RESTful` `HTTPS` requests and `JSON` or `XML` responses.

 ## Authentication